Periprosthetic fractures with short-stem prostheses - How high is the risk?

 2. Stability and bone reserves

-- One advantage of short-stem prostheses is that the shorter anchorage in the bone preserves more bone substance.
-This can be helpful in the event of a fracture, as more bone material is available for surgical stabilization.
+- A advantage of the short-stem prosthesis is that, due to the kürzere anchoring in the bone, more bone substance is preserved.
+This can be helpful in a fracture, as more bone material für operative stabilization is available.

-- With straight stem prostheses a periprosthetic fracture can be more critical, as the bone structure has been more significantly altered by the long anchorage and often fewer bone reserves are available.
+- With straight-stem prostheses a periprosthetic fracture can be more critical, because the bone structure has been stärker verändert by the long anchoring and often fewer bone reserves are available.

 3. Risk in the event of falls and accidents

-- Straight stem prostheses increase the risk of distal fractures (lower femoral fractures), as the rigid, long anchorage transmits leverage forces to the lower part of the femoral bone.
+- Straight-stem prostheses erhöhen the risk für distal fractures (deeper located femur fractures), because the rigid, long anchoring transfers Hebelkräfte to the lower part of the femur bone überträgt.

-- Short-stem prostheses generally have a lower risk for such distal fractures, as they are shorter and the force is limited to a smaller bone region.
+- Short-stem prostheses generally have a lower risk for such distal fractures, as they are shorter and the force impact remains limited to a smaller bone region.

 4. Treatment options for fractures

-- In the case of fractures around a short-stem prosthesis it is often possible to treat them with plate osteosynthesis or other stabilizing measures without having to replace the prosthesis.
+- In fractures around a short-stem prosthesis it is often possible to treat them with plate osteosyntheses or other stabilizing measures, without having to replace the prosthesis.

-- In the case of fractures around a straight stem prosthesis a change to a longer, shaft-guided or modular revision prosthesis is often necessary.
+- In fractures around a straight-stem prosthesis a switch to a longer-reaching, axis-guided or modular revision prosthesis is more often necessary.

 5. Are short stem prostheses advantageous?

-- Short stem prostheses show a lower risk of serious diaphyseal fractures, as the bone structure is largely preserved.
+- Short-stem prostheses show a lower risk for serious diaphyseal fractures, as the bone structure remains largely preserved.

-- If fractures occur, they usually occur proximal to the bone, which offers better treatment options.
+- When fractures occur, they usually occur near the proximal bone, which offers better treatment options.

-- Straight stem prostheses, on the other hand, have a higher risk of fractures in the middle and lower thigh area, which are more difficult to treat.
+- Straight-stem prostheses, on the other hand, have a höheres Risiko für Frakturen im mittleren und unteren Oberschenkelbereich, which are more difficult to treat.

 Overall, short-stem prostheses offer certain advantages with regard to periprosthetic fractures, particularly in terms of bone preservation and treatment options in the event of a fracture.